Mother of Abe killing suspect is Unification Church member, church says | Law-Order

 ABE'S GRANDFATHER Tanaka said Abe had sent messages to events held by church affiliates and expressed support for its global peace movement.

-Moon, who spoke fluent Japanese, launched an anti-communist political campaign in Japan in the late 1960s and built relations with Japanese politicians, according to the church's publications.
-Nobusuke Kishi, Abe's maternal grandfather, and a former prime minister was an honourary executive chair for a group banquet hosted by Moon, the International Federation for Victory over Communism said on its website.
+Moon, who spoke fluent Japanese, launched an anti-communist group in Japan in the late 1960s, the International Federation for Victory Over Communism, and built relations with Japanese politicians, according to the church's publications.
+Nobusuke Kishi, Abe's maternal grandfather, and a former prime minister was an honourary executive chair at a group banquet hosted by Moon, the International Federation for Victory Over Communism said on its website.

 Moon died in 2012.
 The church has about 600,000 members in Japan, out of 10 million globally, a spokesperson for the church said.